SHERIFF'S CHIEF DEPUTY

 functions and responsibilities of a Sheriff's department;

-- Laws
+- Laws and

-and ordinances enforced by and affecting the operations of a Sheriff's
+ordinances enforced by and affecting the operations of a Sheriff's

 department;

-management, program planning, personnel management and staff development;
+program planning, personnel management and staff development;

-and practices of management necessary to plan, analyze, develop, direct
+practices of management necessary to plan, analyze, develop, direct and

-and evaluate programs, administrative policies, and organizational
+evaluate programs, administrative policies, and organizational structures;

 - Principles